corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 Both sender and receiver distribution records use the same composite key type for uniquely storing records.
 The `PersistentKey` contains the following fields:

 * Incremental sequence Number (Long)
+* PartyId of flow peer (a secure hash stored as a String).
 * Timestamp (Instant)
 * Timestamp discriminator (Int)